wilsonmar/oss-perf/perf-reports.md

 measurements of a ZooKeeper</a> cluster which coordinates status from leader to followers.

-CONCLUSION 1: When only writes to the database (0% reads) are processed, adding more servers generally **decreases** the total rate of requests processed per second due to the overhead of communication among servers.
+CONCLUSION 1: When only writes to the database (0% reads) are processed, adding more servers generally **decreases** the total rate of requests processed per second.
+This is understandable due to the **overhead of communication** occuring among servers to keey each other sync'd.
+The more servers, the more communication occurs.

 CONCLUSION 2: When a system processes more than 75% reads, more than 3 servers are needed